A CASE STUDY IN BIOSECURITY

 Using data to help avoid an outbreak of invasive species

-In this webinar, Les Kneebone, Information Architect and Digital Librarian at CEBRA, will discuss a project that collects biosecurity research metadata from open access sources, such as government, industry and research institution repositories.
+In this on-demand webinar, Les Kneebone, Information Architect and Digital Librarian at CEBRA, will discuss a project that collects biosecurity research metadata from open access sources, such as government, industry and research institution repositories.
 The project uses technology, including PoolParty Taxonomy Management and Unified Views, to organize, transform and tag biosecurity research.
 The goal is to make biosecurity gray literature more accessible, and to address terminology issues for answering biosecurity questions that are typically asked in the ESG space.

 After this webinar you’ll understand: